jmmaa/personal_messenger_bot/README.md

 Things that I plan to work on

-- [] allow `dew` parser's keyword parser to parse non-alphanumeric characters
-- [] move the command framework into `dew` repo as an extension
+- [] database
 - [] allow the command framework to load commands from path
-- [] dependency injection on the commands
-- [] database
-- [] pyproject.toml
+- [] pyproject.toml for bot repo
 - [] tests
+- [] allow different files for config logging

 For Toram side of things